swift-server/swift-aws-lambda-runtime/Examples/LocalDebugging/README.md

 and how to use local debugging techniques that simulate how the Lambda function would be invoked by the AWS Lambda Runtime engine.

-The example includes an Xcode workspace with three modules:
+The example includes a Xcode workspace with three modules:

 1. [MyApp](MyApp) is a SwiftUI iOS application that calls the Lambda function.
 2. [MyLambda](MyLambda) is a SwiftPM executable package for the Lambda function.